harfangk/harfangk.github.io/_posts/2016-12-24-basics-of-ruby-method-dispatch-system-part2.md

 ## Epilogue

 Thank you for patiently reading through this lengthy article.
-In part 2, we talked about singleton method, singleton class, class method, and ancestors hierarchy of singleton classes.
+In part 2, we talked about singleton method, singleton class, class method, ancestors hierarchy of singleton classes, and the method dispatching of class methods.

 You don't really need to directly use the concepts we've explored here unless you want to do metaprogramming, but it's still an interesting subject.
 I hope it helped you understand the inner workings of Ruby more.